 It’s so easy these days to check out the form of a team and the scoring history, so do it.
 The better informed you are, the more chance of success in this popular football betting strategy.

 Betting Against the Favourite Team

 This is the kind of strategy that initially you might look at think is just plain silly.
 On the surface, it sounds like it.
-Why would want to put your money on a team that are nowhere near as good as the opposition.
+Why would want to put your money on a team that is nowhere near as good as the opposition?
 It would seem crazy to put your money on League 2’s Newport County if they were playing a top Premier League club like Tottenham.
 However, it’s not as ridiculous as it may first appear.

 This is one of the football betting strategies where you need to be rational when making your decision.
 It needs to be done with thought and care.
 To successfully employ this strategy, you need to look up the favourite club’s other matches that are close by.
 If the favourite team has other matches against other top teams that week, which have more of an impact – either in the country’s league or in a European cup, then there’s a good chance that it will rest its best players when playing lower teams, to make sure they avoid injuries and have fresh legs when needed.
 This is when the chances for the underdog are at its highest.
 A ‘Mickey Mouse’ cup is much more important to a lower league team.

 So, if you manage to find a game where you believe that the favourite team won’t be putting out it’s A team, then it’s not a bad idea to place a decent bet on the underdog to win.
 This is where it can get a little more interesting… and even more profitable possibly.
 Before the match has begun, the odds on the underdogs winning would be pretty high, but as the game starts, the players realise that they stand a chance and push for a win, and then the odds of them winning will start falling.